Col-E/Recaf/PRIMER.md

 ### General concepts

 A basic understanding of the JVM / class file format is _highly_ reccomended before contributing.
 Here's a short article that should bring you up to speed:

  * [JVM Architecture 101: Get to Know Your Virtual Machine](https://blog.overops.com/jvm-architecture-101-get-to-know-your-virtual-machine/)

 ### Terminology

-**Quantified name**: Package separators using the `.` character.
+**Qualified name**: Package separators using the `.` character.
 These are names used by runtime functions like `Class.forName(name)`.

 For example:

  * `java.lang.String`
  * `com.example.MyClass.InnerClass`

 **Internal name**: Package separators using the `/` character.
 Inner classes specified with the `$` character.
 These are names how classes are specified internally in the class file.

 For example: